 UT Southwestern recently began offering robotic-assisted total knee replacement, a leading-edge technology that helps our orthopedic surgeons deliver the most precise and personalized approach for patients.
 Considering most knee replacements last 15-25 years, according to the AAOS, robotic surgery can be instrumental in relieving your pain, restoring mobility, and providing you with a new knee that fits your anatomy to a T.

-How robotic knee replacement works
+How does robotic knee replacement work?